 All chimneys should have caps to prevent leaves, sticks, debris, animals, rain and snow from entering the chimney flue.
-A cap also prevents embers from leaving your chimney and potentially landing on your house or into a tree.
+A cap also prevents embers from leaving your chimney and potentially landing on your house or a nearby tree.

 Will a cap prevent my flue from venting properly?